[pagan-magik] up! 0031// LIARS DON'T BLINK// march 29, 06

 could now be kept to a minimum.

->> which in fact they were, compared with Vietnam. its just that the
+>> which in fact they were, compared with Vietnam. it’s just that the

 human species has evolved beyond accepting such horrors.